John Leahy (executive): Biography

 It maintained over 50% market share including deliveries until 2005.

 Leahy is also known in the industry as a polarizing figure.
 Former Boeing sales chief Toby Bright said "John was the guy that at Boeing we loved to hate and we blamed him for a lot of the losses that we experienced against him".

 Leahy was instrumental in the launch of the new Airbus flagship, the A380-800 passenger aircraft.
 With its introduction with Singapore Airlines in October 2007, the A380 has become the largest airliner in the world, surpassing the Boeing 747.
 He is also leading the sales campaign for the all-new A350, with the challenge to regain ground lost to the Boeing 787 Dreamliner and Boeing 777.

 The first signs of his job taking its toll on him appeared in autumn 2006, when he had to undergo heart surgery.
 At the time, doctors advised him to slow his work pace.

 He was supposed to retire at the end of 2017 to be replaced by his deputy Kiran Rao.

-Rao stepped down and Frenchmen Eric Schulz, aerospace engineer and president of Rolls-Royce plc Civil Aerospace, replaced Leahy in January 2018.
+Rao stepped down and Eric Schulz, aerospace engineer and president of Rolls-Royce plc Civil Aerospace, replaced Leahy in January 2018.